“A luxurious but laid-back haven, set in orchards and lush gardens a 25-minute taxi drive from Marrakech and the airport”

 Families Should Know:

-There are a few delicate objects around and the pools are unfenced, so keep a watchful eye on younger ones.
+There are a few delicate objects around and the pool is unfenced, so keep a watchful eye on younger ones.
 Also be aware that many local taxis don't have seatbelts in the front or back, so ask the owners to arrange one for you that does.

 - Airport: 10 minutes (Marrakech Menara)